citation-file-format/citation-file-format/.github/PULL_REQUEST_TEMPLATE.md

 <do other things>
 ```
 <!--
-CONTRIBUTORS: Please replace `<Do other things>` in the checklist item below
+CONTRIBUTORS: Please replace `<do other things>` in the checklist item below
 with something that reviewers should do additionally
 to test and review your contribution!
 -->